cwendorf/cwendorf/teaching.md

 ## Teaching Experience

-I taught a wide variety of courses in Psychology at all levels across multiple institutions.
-Due to administrative responsibilities, my course offerings have been more limited in recent years.
+I have taught a wide variety of courses in Psychology at all levels across multiple institutions.
+Due to my administrative responsibilities, my course offerings have been more limited in recent years.

 ### Social and Cultural Psychology